2 Reasons Why Pastor Jobs and Income Won't be the Same After the Coronavirus Pandemic

 I heard these words expressed several times by pastors and professors: "If you can see yourself doing anything else besides preaching God's Word, then you should go do that instead of being a pastor."

-The next generation will think nothing of covocational pastors who work full-time or part-time in a job AND pastor a church.
+The next generation will think nothing of co-vocational pastors who work full-time or part-time in a job AND pastor a church.
 Or of pastors who fully-fund their pastoral ministry through their own business enterprise.

-How Will You Survive the Transition?
+How Will You Survive the Transition to Co-Vocational Pastoral Ministry?

 But what will happen to pastors like you and I who are caught somewhere in between?
 I think it's time for us to flip our lives before they get flipped on us.